TR-8

 CMP r1, imm

-Perform a SUB of r1 minus the immediate value without storing the result and only updating the flags.
+Perform a SUB of r1 minus the immediate value without storing the result and

 Affected flags: ZF, CF, OF, SF